micmejia/bible-dump/NKJV/Matthew/Matt 9.md

 But the Pharisees said, "He casts out demons by the ruler of the demons." ## The Compassion of Jesus

 ###### 35
-Then Jesus went about all the cities and villages, teaching in their synagogues, preaching the gospel of the kingdom, and healing every sickness and every disease [^i]among the people.
+Then Jesus went about all the cities and villages, teaching in their synagogues, preaching the gospel of the kingdom, and healing every sickness and every disease among the people.

 ###### 36
-But when He saw the multitudes, He was moved with compassion for them, because they were [^j]weary and scattered, like sheep having no shepherd.
+But when He saw the multitudes, He was moved with compassion for them, because they were weary and scattered, like sheep having no shepherd.

 ###### 37
 Then He said to His disciples, "The harvest truly _is_ plentiful, but the laborers _are_ few.